auth0-sandbox/auth0-application-development/module05-instructions.md

 The Acme VUE application has already been modified to show the link to clear enrollments on the *Profile* page.

-1. Locate the "Module 05/API/.env" file and open it.
+1. Right-click the "Module 05/API/.env" file and open it to the side.

 1. Set the missing environment variables with the values from the Auth0 tenant (hint: go back to the corresponding file in Module 04).

+1. Save and close the .env file.

+1. Right-click the "Module 05/API" folder and open it in the integrated terminal.

+1. Install the depdencies:
+    ```bash
+    $ npm install
+    ```

+1. Close the terminal window.

+1. Right-click the "Module 05/BFF/.env" file and open it to the side.

 1. Set the missing environment variables for "Module 05/BFF/.env".

+1. Save and close the .env file.

-1. In the Explorer panel find and right-click the "Module 05/BFF/src/server.js" file.
+1. Right-click the "Module 05/BFF" folder and open it in the integrated terminal.

+1. Install the depdencies:
+    ```bash
+    $ npm install
+    ```

+1. Close the terminal window.

-    Select the *Open to the side* option.
+1. Right-click the "Module 05/BFF/src/server.js" file an open it to the side.

-1. In server.js near the end of the file locate the Express endpoint registration that the Vue application calls to set the *optin_mfa* property:
+1. In server.js near the end of the file locate the following code the Express endpoint registration that the Vue application calls to set the *optin_mfa* property:
     ```js
     app.patch('/acme/profile/optinmfa', async (req, res) => { ...